If you are an international student then you probably already have an English language

 universities we require all newly registered students whose first language is not

-English to sit a short English language test of our own.
+English at our Colchester and Southend Campuses to sit a short English Language Assessment of our own.

 This provides us with a single, consistent measure of English language proficiency across